Deckweiss/Nextcloud-Oneshot-Sync/README.md

 2. move it somewhere in your PATH like `~/.local/bin`
 3. make it executable
 4. test it by running it manually through a terminal
-5. in case of issues run with `-v` and share the output
+5. in case of issues run with `-d` and share the output